Stencil

 Custom depth settings

 By default, the FOW is set to ignore fog for assets with a Stencil ID of 1.
-To change this, open MPC_FOWRenderSettings and adjust CustomDepthStencil.
-Note: you can disable the stencil logic entirely by setting bEnableCustomDepth to 0.
+To change this, open the MPP instance MPP_FOW_Floor_Inst and enable IgnorFogByStencil.
+If you need to change the Stencil ID you will need to open the parent material and update StencilIgnoringFog value (The value should be move to the MPC with a console command soon)

 StencilPictures